Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Partially Reflexive Stable Cut

 For a simple, irreflexive graph $G$ the line graph of $G$, $L(G)$, has a vertex for each edge in $E(G)$.
 For each pair of edges of $G$ with a common endpoint, there is an edge between their corresponding vertices in $L(G)$.
 The following relationship between matching cut and stable cut holds for simple graphs. \begin{theorem}[\cite{BDLS00}] Let $G$ be a simple, irreflexive graph.
-If $L(G)$ contains a stable cut, then $G$ contains a matching cut and if $G$ contains a matching cut and has minimum degree at least 2, then $L(G)$ contains a stable cut. \end{theorem}
+If $L(G)$ contains a stable cut, then $G$ contains a matching cut; and if $G$ contains a matching cut and has minimum degree at least 2, then $L(G)$ contains a stable cut. \end{theorem}

-Consider some multigraph $G$, the line graph of $G$, $L(G)$, again contains a vertex for each edge in $E(G)$, with now an edge where a pair of edges have at least one common endpoint.
+For some multigraph $G$, the line graph of $G$, $L(G)$, again contains a vertex for each edge in $E(G)$, with now an edge where a pair of edges have at least one common endpoint.
 Note $L(G)$ is simple and irreflexive. \begin{lemma} Let $G$ be a multigraph.
 If $L(G)$ contains a stable cut, then $G$ contains a multigraph matching cut.
 If $G$ contains a multigraph matching cut and each vertex is incident to at least 2 edges, then $L(G)$ contains a stable cut. \end{lemma}

 Let $G_{s}$ be the underlying simple graph of some multigraph $G$.
-Let $L^*(G)$ be obtained from $L(G_{s})$ adding a self-loop to every vertex in $L(G_{s})$ corresponding to some edge with multiplicity at least $2$ in $G$.
-For a partially reflexive graph $G$, if $G$ contains a pair of true twins, $u,v$ with degree $\geq 3$, neither $u$ or $v$ can be contained in a minimal partially reflexive stable.
-This gives the following relationship between multigraph matching cut and partially reflexive stable cut.
+Let $L^*(G)$ be obtained from $L(G_{s})$ by adding a self-loop to every vertex in $L(G_{s})$ corresponding to some edge with multiplicity at least $2$ in $G$.
+For a partially reflexive graph $G$, if $G$ contains a pair of true twins, $u,v$ with degree $\geq 3$, neither $u$ or $v$ can be contained in a minimal (partially reflexive) stable cut.
+This gives the following relationship between {\sc Multigraph Matching Cut} and {\sc Partially Reflexive Stable Cut}.

 \begin{corollary} Let $G$ be a multigraph.
-If $L^*(G)$ contains a partially reflexive stable cut, then $G$ contains a multigraph matching cut.
-If $G$ contains a multigraph matching cut and each vertex is incident to at least 2 edges, then $L^*(G)$ contains a partially reflexive stable cut. \end{corollary} It would have been possible to leverage this last lemma, together with our previous {\sc Multigraph Matching Cut} C123 proof to obtain similar results to those which appeared in Theorem~\ref{thm:siani-main}, however the construction is a little uglier.
+If $L^*(G)$ contains a (partially reflexive) stable cut, then $G$ contains a multigraph matching cut.
+If $G$ contains a multigraph matching cut and each vertex is incident to at least $2$ edges (counting double edges twice)\footnote{This is different from how we count double edges in degree.}, then $L^*(G)$ contains a partially reflexive stable cut. \end{corollary} We now leverage the previous result to prove our main theorem. \begin{theorem} {\sc Partially Reflexive Stable Cut} is: \begin{itemize} \item NP-complete for $\{C_4, C_5, \ldots, C_l, H_1, H_2 \dots H_k, K_{1,4}\}$-subgraph-free graphs for any $k \geq 1, l \geq 4$. \item NP-complete for $\{C_3, C_4, \ldots, C_l, H_2 \dots H_k, K_{1,4}\}$-subgraph-free graphs for any $k \geq 2, l \geq 3$. \end{itemize} \end{theorem}